jhlagado/struct-z80/README.md

 In this arrangement we are using macros.
 I am using an underscore in front to distinguish these macros from other uses of these words.

-You'll notice that in this assembly code, we have no explicit branches and no labels to confuse the reader.
-Each macro `_if`, `_else` and `_endif` expands out into code which will be very similar to the hand-written assembly code.
+You'll notice that in this code, we have no explicit branches and no labels to confuse the reader.
+Each macro `_if`, `_else` and `_endif` expands out into code that is very similar to the hand-written assembly code.

-The `_if` macro contains a conditional jump to the "else" clause if the condition is not met.
-Because the `_else` macro always "bookends" with `_if`, it begins with a jump that allows execution from the accompanying "then" clause to jump to the "endif" point.

 ```
 .macro _if, flag